icvpitahc/dev_pims/memory-bank/progress.md

 *   The `rappasoft/laravel-livewire-tables` package upgrade to v2.0 is a major change and is expected to cause significant breaking changes in all data tables.
 *   **Bootstrap 4 Legacy:** The core application layout (`b_app.blade.php`) is dependent on Bootstrap 4 via the AdminLTE theme.
 This creates a technical debt and a potential obstacle for future UI modernization efforts, as most new pages are being built with Bootstrap 5.
 A full migration has been deemed high-risk and deferred.
+*   **Bugs in User Management:** The `ListUsers` page contains several minor bugs, including incorrect filter labels, broken links (e.g., the "View" button), and calls to undefined methods (e.g., the "Edit" button).
+These issues need to be addressed as part of the Livewire component refactoring.